Ethunxxx/my-settings/README.md

 # my-settings
-My settings for important softwares
+Settings for important software I use.